 6. Nowhere in the New Testament does the name “Jew” (in the flesh) appear, or is used, as an endearing term.
 In most cases it is used for those who were antagonistic to Jesus and/or the advancement of God's New Covenant Kingdom.

-7. In every Biblical instance, those who opposed Jesus as the Messiah, then persecuted and attempted to kill him and destroy God's Kingdom, were called “Jews” by God. (answer - question 8 of Test on pg 4)
+7. In every Biblical instance, those who opposed Jesus as the Messiah, then persecuted and attempted to kill him and destroy God's Kingdom, were called “Jews” by God. (for more clarity regarding this see the answer to question 8 of the Test on pg 4)

 9. Of further importance is the fact that the religion called “Judaism” began to evolve shortly after God rejected the people of the southern Kingdom of Judah and sent them into Babylonian captivity.
 What the Bible calls “Judaism” did not exist when the northern Kingdom of Israel existed, or prior to Judah's Babylonian captivity.
 This was near the end of the Old Testament era.

 10. There are only two verses in the entire Bible where the name “Judaism” can be found.
 In Gal.
 1: 13-14, “Judaism” is used to designate the religion of the Jews of that time.
 Furthermore, “Judaism” is defined as being antagonistic to God and His Church.
-The “Judaism” of the Bible began near the end of the recorded Old Testament era and gradually evolved into the religion that opposed Jesus and therefore God the Father (Luke 10:16).
+The “Judaism” of the Bible began near the end of the recorded Old Testament era and gradually evolved into the religion that opposed Jesus and therefore God the Father (as stated by Jesus in Luke 10:16).

 11. Jesus never called, nor did He refer to, himself as a “Jew”.
 Of significance is the fact that He often spoke of the Jews as if He were not associated with them.
 One example is found at John 13:33, wherein He speaks to his disciples as follows: "...and as I said to the Jews, now I also say to you..."